 The carrying amount of deferred tax assets is reviewed at balance date and reduced to the extent that it is no longer probable that sufficient taxable profit will be available to allow all or part of the deferred tax asset to be utilised.
-Unrecognised deferred k) TAXES(CONTINUED)
+Unrecognised deferred tax assets are reassessed at each balance date and are recognised to the extent that it has become probable that future taxable profits will allow the deferred tax assets to be recovered.